 - Canvas: The majority of course materials will be delivered via Canvas.
 You will need your eID to login in: https://canvas.colostate.edu/.
 If you are registered for LIFE102, this course will be in your listing.
 If you are new to CANVAS, please take the time to review the CANVAS tutorials so you can get the most out of this resource!
-The syllabus, announcements, lecture slides, grades, Connect assignments, Quizzes, and additional resources, will be posted on CANVAS. - iClicker Cloud: Students need to register for iClicker (instructions in Canvas). - Connect: All-Inclusive Access by McGraw-Hill.
-This software includes: - The e-textbook "Understanding Biology" (4th Edition; Mason, Duncan, Losos; e-book) - LearnSmart Adaptive Learning Platform.
-This includes interactive materials to help explore content and refine your understanding. - Note, you will not be charged for Connect until the Add/Drop deadline date.
+The syllabus, announcements, lecture slides, grades, Connect assignments, Quizzes, and additional resources, will be posted on CANVAS. - Connect: All-Inclusive Access by McGraw-Hill.
+This software includes: - o The e-textbook "Understanding Biology" (4th Edition; Mason, Duncan, Losos; e-book) - LearnSmart Adaptive Learning Platform.
+This includes interactive materials to help explore content and refine your understanding. - o Note, you will not be charged for Connect until the Add/Drop deadline date.

-Participation: In-class, face-to-face participation will center around active learning opportunities, review questions, and clarifying muddiest points.
+Participation: In-class, face-to-face participation will center around active learning opportunities, review questions, and clarifying muddlest points.
 As it is important to attend class, we strongly encourage you to attend class and participate in the provided class activities.
 Students who regularly attend class receive higher scores on exams and are able to master the course material.